lmdgit/TKGE/TTransE_RC/README.md

 ## Reproducing results

-In order to reproduce the results on the datasets in the paper, run the following commands
+In order to reproduce the results on the dataset icews14 in the paper, run the following commands

 ```
 python train_transe_sed.py